github-campus-advisors/Campus-Advisor-Training/README.md

 # Welcome to GitHub Education Teacher Training
-Welcome to GitHub Education Teacher training.
+Welcome to GitHub Education Teacher Training.
 We’re so happy you’re here!

 In this training, you will be presented with a mix of video lessons and assignments.
 All videos and assignments can be found in this repository under their respective modules.